 Dear Double Vision:

-Our advice columns are a great way to get expert advice on general spiritual questions and experiences for free.
+Our advice columns are a great way to get personal, expert advice for free.
 If you have a question you’d like to ask any of our columnists, please see Ask a Psychic.